The Future of Benefits: Leading Employers Embrace Mental Health as a Priority

 That’s a big number for something no one ever talks about.

-But maybe (finally) that’s about to change.
+World Mental Health Day reminds us that maybe (finally) that’s about to change.

 Increasingly the business world is recognizing that employees should feel as free (and un-stigmatized) about taking time for their mental health as they would for the flu.
 In 2017, one boss went viral for lauding an employees’ candid message announcing a day off for mental health.
 “I just want to personally thank you for sending emails like this.
 Every time you do I use it as a reminder of the importance of using sick days for mental health.
 I can’t believe this isn’t standard practice at all organizations.”